holidayextras/culture/technical-planning-meeting.md

 6. If the chunks of work are not small enough to begin work, arrange for future TPMs to dig deeper into the problem (an example of when this might be necessary - "We want to start selling Coach")
 7. Following the TPM, the engineer discusses the outcome with the Pod Lead and/ or key stakeholders to agree next steps and confirm business value
 8. Pod Leads prioritise the work as appropriate
-9. Once the TPM template has been completed in full, circulate a link with the TL;DR section to relevant groups (e.g. webit email group).
+9. Once the TPM template has been completed in full, circulate a link with the TL;DR section to relevant groups (e.g. webit email group)